 Bake a 2nd time for 10-15 minutes or until golden brown.

-While cooling on sheets, make some chocolate dipping sauce using a double boiler.
+While cooling on sheets, make some dipping chocolate in a double boiler for an extra chocolate coating.

 What are you favorite mindful indulgences?